 For example, HUR SmartTouch technology allows older adults control over how hard they work out, the duration of their workout, and the movements and activities they do during any given training session.
-Cardio and balance training equipment like The CyberCycle and HUR SmartBalance, allows Seniors to choose amongst several activity, difficulty, and challenge options.
+Cardio and balance training equipment like The CyberCycle and HUR SmartBalance, allows Seniors to choose amongst several activities, difficulty, and challenge options.

 Tracking and personalized exercise programs are important.
 As we pointed out earlier, intimidation and a fear of failure are amongst the biggest reasons why more seniors don’t exercise.
-Options within a program are important. ← “Within a program” are the key words in that sentence.
+Options within a program are important. ← “Within a program” are the keywords in that sentence.

 Throwing a whole bunch of options at people with absolutely zero structure or direction is just as demotivating as offering no options at all.
 Autonomy is important, but autonomy also requires structure.

 As many senior living facilities are working with a limited number of staff, technology is helping to fill the gap, allowing health care professionals to program training parameters into a system that allows both autonomy and data tracking.

 When it comes to getting more older adults to engage in regular cardio, flexibility, balance, and strength training, independence and autonomy is key.
 So where do you go from here?
 How do you begin to offer Seniors in your care more choices?
 Here are a few ideas…

 - Take a look at these 6 strength training exercises that can be completed in 30 minutes.

 - Gather ideas for how to incorporate core strength into everyday life.

 - Check out these 8 amazing exercises for seniors in wheelchairs.